Fudan-iGEM/2024-wiki/src/software.md

 </small></p>
 </div>
 </div>
+When you enter the detailed information page, the software automatically begins the process of finding similar parts to the queried part in PartHub.
+This process may take about one minute.
+Once the similarity calculation is complete, the interface will update as shown in [Figure 8](https://yanglab.westlake.edu.cn/chat/1840319670490497024#figure-8).

-On the left side of the detailed information page, a treemap displays the queried part along with parts that have reference, twin, or similarity relationships with it.
-In the treemap, purple nodes represent basic parts, and blue nodes represent composite parts.
-You can scroll in or out to adjust the size of the treemap, or drag to change its position.
+On the left side of the page, a tree map displays the queried part along with parts that have reference, twin, or similarity relationships with it.
+In the tree map, purple nodes represent basic parts, and blue nodes represent composite parts.
+You can use the scroll function to adjust the size of the tree map or drag it to change its position for better visibility.

 On the right side of the detailed information page, a list showcases the parts most similar to the queried part, including three types of similarity scores, which are detailed [below](#implementation-1).
-Due to performance considerations, we only display the top 100 similar parts, and in the treemap, we show the top 30 most similar parts.
+Due to performance considerations, we only display the top 100 similar parts, and in the tree map, we show the top 30 most similar parts.

 <div style="text-align: center;" id="figure-8">
 <img src="https://static.igem.wiki/teams/5115/software/tutorial-8.png"